Gamify-IT/docs/dev-manuals/test-plans/minigames/chickenshock/u-chickenshock-3-p-unlocks-mouse-cursor.md

 ## Description

-This use case verifies that the tester can unlock his mouse cursor by holding the "p" button on his keyboard.
+This use case verifies that the tester can unlock his mouse cursor by holding the <kbd>p</kbd> button on his keyboard.

 ## Precondition